peerplays-network/bos-mint/README.md

 	$ run_dev_server.sh

 The manual intervention module is then available at

 	http://localhost:5000/overview

 For documentation of usage please look inside the scripts.
+To add the init accounts please use

+	5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3

 ### Description of scripts